International Reach and Collaboration

 Through our dedication to international collaboration, MSPL continues to break down geographical barriers in design and arts research, creating a truly global community of scholars united by shared passion for advancing design knowledge.

-Research Interests: History and Theory of Ancient Chinese Art and Design, History and Theory of Theatrical Stage Art.
+Research Interests: History and Theory of Ancient Chinese Art and Design.

 PhD|Professor, Design Academy of Sichuan Fine Arts Institute, PRC.